 Middle school sports meet, in general, every school day Monday - Friday.
 Practice is not held on days off from school, as well as half-days during the season.
 Practice runs from approximately 2:45-4:30.
 Outdoor sports are weather dependent, and since we have limited gym space and many teams on campus, indoor practice space is unusual.

 How do I find out if a practice or game is canceled?

 If there is a cancelation to a practice, the coach will typically have an announcement made in school to alert the participants and send out an electronic message to the parents to alert them to the change.
 If there is a change to a game, it will be changed on the athletic website and the coaches will typically send out a message as well.
 You can also subscribe to the sport on nhslions.org to receive email and/or text alerts for game cancellations.

 What is Blue and Gold?

-When we have enough interested student-athletes within a particular sport to offer two teams we will split into a Blue and Gold Team.
-There will be a tryout period held during the first few days of practice in which the coaching staff will evaluate the players skill, knowledge of the activity, speed, endurance, awareness, their willingness to be coached, and other qualities.
+When we have enough interested student-athletes for a particular sport to offer two teams, we will split into a Blue and Gold Team.
+There will be a tryout period held during the first few days of practice in which the coaching staff will evaluate the players' skill, knowledge of the activity, speed, endurance, awareness, their willingness to be coached, and other qualities.
 They will then split the team into 2 groups.
-The Blue Team will be comprised of those athletes that, in the coaches opinion, are the best equipped to play the top teams from the other area schools.
-The Gold Team will compete against the second teams from the area middle schools.
+The Blue Team will be comprised of those athletes that, in the coaches' opinion, are the best equipped to play the top teams from the other area schools.
+The Gold Team will compete against the second team from the area middle schools.